Legal Help Center

 This clinic offers one-on-one assistance to Self-Represented litigants with the paperwork necessary to finish a divorce.
 This is a very popular clinic with limited space.
 Litigants are assisted by appointment only.

 Note: In order to attend the Clinic you must:

 - Wait at least 31 days from the date that the Respondent was served with the Petition and Summons, and

 - Have filed your Proof of Service of Summons, or bring it for the clinic and

 - The Petitioner must be at the Clinic if the divorce is “uncontested” (no Response has been filed), or

 - Both the Petitioner and Respondent must come to the clinic if a Response is filed or if the parties wish to make a full agreement.
 Both sides must agree on all issues that apply to their case.
 This includes: child custody and visitation, child support, spousal support and division of property.

 What to bring: Stamps and envelopes (business sized #10 and 9x12 “manila” sized envelopes are recommended) or money to buy them (usually around $3.00 to $5.00 cash only, please).
-Each person must bring their valid drivers license or other photo ID.
+Each person must bring their valid drivers license or other valid government issued photo ID.
 You must also have the other party’s mailing address with you.

-This office has compiled a video/DVD called “How to do Your Own Divorce in Placer County (Without Shooting Yourself in the Foot).”
+The Legal Help Center has compiled a DVD called “How to do Your Own Divorce in Placer County (Without Shooting Yourself in the Foot).”
 It is 90 minutes long, and we recommend that anyone going through a divorce watch this video.
 It gives an overview of the divorce process and issues that may arise during a typical divorce case.
 It is available for free checkout at all public libraries in Placer County.

 If you would like to purchase the DVD for $10.00, you may do so during court hours (Monday – Friday 8:00am – 3:00pm.).
 Take a number ticket for “Family Law” from the ticket kiosk and when your number is called, inform the clerk you would like to purchase the DVD.